-Teacher Appreciation Day (May 8, officially) is the perfect excuse to show your support for all the behind-the-scenes work teachers and school support staff put in.
-But with limited time and often multiple teachers to thank, it’s tricky to not break the budget or find time to actually do any DIY projects.
+Teachers are pretty much our saving grace, but with multiple teachers to thank and hectic holiday schedules, it’s tricky to not break the budget or find time to actually do all those adorable DIY projects.
 The secret?
 Pair up simple, affordable items from the grocery aisles to make it extra-special.
 Just add a homemade card by your kids and you are done.
 Scroll down to get ideas.

 A beautiful box of tea is always a lovely gift, but you can one-up the package by adding a box of simple cookies in the English biscuit style: We love green tea and ginger snaps; black tea and lemon thins; chai and snickerdoodles, but there’s really no wrong pairing here!